 If deemed necessary, applicants may be required to present a physician’s statement indicating the necessity for homebound service

-Outreach services staff will, after an initial consultation with the patron, assembly library materials for individuals based on their interests and special requests.
+Outreach services staff will, after an initial consultation with the patron, assemble library materials for individuals based on their interests and special requests.
 DVDs will not be included in this program as their due dates do not meet delivery standards.
 Materials will be checked out on the patron’s library card.
-They will be delivered and picked up every 2 weeks on the second and fourth Friday’s of the month.
-Overdue fines are not charged to homebound patrons, but patrons are expected to have materials available for pickup and returned in a timely fashion.
+They will be delivered and picked up every 2 weeks on the second and fourth Tuesday of the month.
 Homebound patrons are responsible for fees associated with lost or damaged items.

 Patrons are expected to be appropriately attired when receiving library services and behave in a manner that is in keeping with the Library Behavior Policy.
 Staff members will not enter the patron’s home.